nafisfaysal/minwater_reviews/README.md

 # Contributing

-The issue tracker is the preferred channel for bug reports, features requests and feel free to submitting pull requests.
+The <a href="https://github.com/NafisFaysal/minwater_reviews/issues"> issue</a> tracker is the preferred channel for bug reports, features requests and feel free to submitting pull requests.